-The Board of Directors meeting held on March 30, 2022 recommended not to distribute cash dividends for the year ended December 31, 2021.
+The Board of Directors meeting held on March 5, 2023, recommended not to distribute cash dividends or remuneration to the Board of Directors for the year ended December 31, 2022.
 This recommendation is subject to the approval of the Ordinary Shareholders' Annual General Assembly of the Parent Company.

-The Shareholders' Annual Ordinary General Assembly held on May 6, 2021, approved the consolidated financial statements for the year ended December 31, 2020, and not to distribute dividends or remuneration to the Board of Directors for the year ended December 31, 2020.
+The Shareholders' Annual Ordinary General Assembly held on March 30, 2022, approved the consolidated financial statements for the year ended December 31, 2021, and decided not to distribute dividends or remuneration to the Board of Directors for the year ended December 31, 2021.